 To coordinate proper VSS and indexing activities, Veeam Backup & Replication deploys a small executable file inside a machine.
 It is installed only during VSS quiescence procedure and removed immediately after the processing is finished (depending on the selected option, during the backup job or after it is finished), thus producing low impact on machine performance and stability.
 To learn more, please refer to Veeam Backup & Replication User Guide.

 In the Guest OS credentials section, you need to specify an account with sufficient privileges for deploying this executable file on the guest OS (Windows or Linux).
-You can select credentials from the list, or click the ‘+’ sign to add new credentials.
+You can select credentials from the list, or click the Add button to add new credentials.

-- For Windows guest OS - you should supply user account (name and password) with local administrative rights on target machine, and optional description.
+- For Windows guest OS - you must supply user account (name and password) with local administrative rights on target machine, and optional description.
 Credentials must be specified in the following format:

 - For Active Directory accounts — DOMAIN\Username

 - For local accounts — Username or HOST\Username

 - For Linux guest OS - you must supply username, password, and SSH port (default is 22).
 Use corresponding options to elevate the specified account to root and to add it to the sudoers file automatically.
 In the sudoers file, enable the NOPASSWD:ALL option for the user account that you want to elevate to root (otherwise, jobs addressing a Linux server will fail as sudo will request the password).
 To prevent sudo from fail use the Use "su" if "sudo" fails option.
 In that case, if for some reason sudo fails, the specified account will be elevated to su instead.

 For machine guest OS indexing of Linux-based machines, a user account with root privileges on the machine is required.
 It is recommended that you create a separate user account for work with Veeam Backup & Replication on the Linux-based machine, grant root privileges to this account and specify settings of this account in the Guest OS Credentials section.